data-lessons/23-rd-things/_episodes/01-introduction.md

 * Open up this collection: [Data from: A Living Vector Field Reveals Constraints on Galactose Network Induction in Yeast](http://library.ucsd.edu/dc/collection/bb5668210c) in the Digital Collections Research Data Collections.
 The research data collected are microscopy images of field cells, a database file, and analysis code used to investigate how cell-level gene expression dynamics produce population-level phenotypes.

+When you are done browsing the data in the first collection, take a look a the data in this second collection:

 * Open up this collection: [Santa Fe Light Cone Simulation research project files](http://library.ucsd.edu/dc/collection/bb1673671n) in the Digital Collections Research Data Collections.
 The project consists of data in three broad categories: the simulation data ("Data at Redshift" components); analysis tools and example scripts (Data Processing Tools) for processing the data; and project administration and background documents (Historical Documents) related to the project.

-To view collection data:
+***To view collection data:***
 * Click on the ***View Collection Items*** button to see the collection.
 Next, click on the collection link.
 Take a look at the metadata and the variety of data formats contained in this one research data collection.

 * If you have time: have a look around the [Research Data Collections](http://library.ucsd.edu/dc) and check out the collections and see what other various formats data comes in.

+***A different kind of data set:***

-*One unique example is the [Heavy Metals in the Ocean Insect, Halobates](http://library.ucsd.edu/dc/collection/bb8056206n) collection.
+One unique example is the [Heavy Metals in the Ocean Insect, Halobates](http://library.ucsd.edu/dc/collection/bb8056206n) collection.
 This is an example of ~40 year old computer printed data that was digitized for sharing and preservation.

 **Consider**: how the complexity and range of data formats affect access and re-use possibilities.